Fardeen26/BetMon/DEPLOYMENT.md

-# Deployment Guide - Dice Bet dApp
+# Deployment Guide - BatMon dApp

-This guide will walk you through deploying the Dice Bet dApp to production.
+This guide will walk you through deploying the BatMon dApp to production.

 ## 📋 Prerequisites